Opanas Slastion

 Opanas Heorhiiovych Slastion (Опанас Георгійович Сластіон, – September 24, 1933) was a Ukrainian graphic artist, painter, and ethnographer.

 He was born in the port town of Berdiansk (now Ukraine) on the Berdyansk Gulf of the Sea of Azov.
 He studied at the Imperial Academy of Arts in Saint Petersburg, Russia (where he was also known as Afanasy Slastyon), researched the Cossack documents in the archives of the Russian ministry of defense, and later worked as a teacher at the Arts and Crafts School (later renamed the State Ceramics Vocational School) in Myrhorod.
-A very gifted person, he perfected his talents in singing, bandura playing, ethnography, journalism, education, design, and architecture.
-Opanas Slastion was a true Ukrainian encyclopaedist.
+He cultivated his talents in singing, bandura playing, ethnography, journalism, education, design, and architecture.
+Opanas Slastion was a Ukrainian encyclopaedist.

 Portrait of kobzar Pavlo Hashchenko by Opanas Slastion.

 Ukraine at the turn of the 19th–20th centuries

 At the time Slastion was growing up, there were opportunities for some Ukrainians to have their talents recognized in the Imperial capital and in Western Europe.
 Many gifted Ukrainian performers joined court choirs and theatre, opera, and ballet troupes, and the Ukrainian artists were attracted to the Academy of Arts in St. Petersburg.
 In the 19th century among these Ukrainian artists was the famous poet and writer Taras Shevchenko, whose writings, etchings and paintings dedicated to Ukrainian ethnographic themes (genre scenes and portraits) greatly influenced Slastion, who became the first illustrator of Shevchenko's 'Kobzar' (the illustrations to "Haidamaky").
 As a painter, Slastion is credited with depicting series of Cossack and kobzar portraits and scenes of Ukrainian country life.

 Portrait of kobzar Mykhailo Kravchenko by Opanas Slastion.